In-House Studio Set Up

-When our friends over at Royal Canin needed a space to film some Instagram stories, we had to get crafty since our studio space was under construction.
+When a client of ours needed a space to film some Instagram stories, we had to get crafty since our studio space was under construction.
 We created an in-house studio set up in a smaller space while making sure the videos looked professional.
 The secret?
 An Amazon studio kit.
 Here’s a quick overview of what we did and how you can set up your own mini studio.

 - Start with a backdrop kit that includes a support system and 3-4 clamps to hold your backdrop.

 - To start building the backdrop, take a sheet of bleached white muslin, or any other sort of white sheet with minimal transparency, and use an iron to straighten out the wrinkles as much as you can.
 The appearance of wrinkles can also be minimized by proper lighting and controlled depth of field.